trambarhq/relaks-media-capture-example/README.md

 * Frame 64: Duration changes to `01:00`
 * Frame 65: The recorded video (after the user pressed the **Stop** button)

 This animation runs for a bit longer, naturally.
-It's also non-linear.
-The user can change how it unfolds.
+It's also non-linear: the user can affect how it unfolds.
 Conceptually though, it's not at all different from what we've been creating so far.
 We're going to employ the same strategy as before: create a regular React component that handles the visual aspects and a Relaks component that handles with the temporal aspects.
 Meanwhile, the details concerning input devices and video compression will get shoved into a [separate reusable class](https://github.com/trambarhq/relaks-media-capture).

 * [Getting Started](#getting-started)
 * [Live Demo](#live-demo)